 Temple Meads station will be closed due to rail upgrade works between Friday 30 March and Tuesday 3 April.
 Passengers are advised to plan ahead as there will be no trains to, from, or through Bristol Temple Meads throughout this period.

-Whatever your preferred method of transport, getting here is easy:
+Whatever your preferred method of transport, getting to Bristol Shopping Quarter is easy:

 With excellent road links from the M5, M4 and M32, and over 10,000 parking spaces in central Bristol, travelling to the heart of the city by car is straightforward.
 Enter BS1 3DX into your Sat Nav and you’ll find us without a problem.

 Click HERE for details of current transport plans and projects.

 A safe and secure car park with convenient access to The Galleries shopping centre with 1000 parking spaces.
 The main entrance is via Newgate and Fairfax St. Family First spaces can be found on Level C and Disabled spaces are on Level D.